m-kanuri/m-kanuri.github.io/_posts/2024-10-27-Col-dis-one.md

 </table>

 <body>

-   <h1>Overview - Unit 1 Introduction to Machine Learning (ML)</h1>
+   <h2>Overview - Unit 1 Introduction to Machine Learning (ML)</h2>
   <p>This module covered the overview of machine learning (ML), exploring the different types like unsupervised, supervised, and reinforced learning.
-We examined the timeline of the Industrial Revolution, impact on modern applications such as self-driving cars, and classification of spam emails.
+We examined the timeline of the Industrial Revolution, the impact on modern applications such as self-driving cars, and the classification of spam emails.
 Also, a big part of the discussion was about ethics in AI development.</p>

-    <h1>Discussion Topic</h1>
+    <h2>Discussion Topic</h2>
     <p>Read the <a href="https://www.weforum.org/agenda/2016/01/the-fourth-industrial-revolution-by-klaus-schwab">Schwab (2016) article</a> from World Economic Forum and discuss the impact of Industry 4.0 on the sector in which you are involved or interested.</p>

     <h2>Instructions</h2>